jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/pots-depth.rst

 ------------

 * dVRK 2.0 + ROS
-* A working console file for the PSM you need to calibrate
+* A working system file for the PSM you need to calibrate
 * A camera on a tripod or fixed mount is recommended.
 A basic USB web camera will do fine.
 For Linux, most USB cameras can be used with `tvtime`